hka-vis-soa/hska-vis-msa/README.md

 The following steps are required for a deployment via docker containers.

-1. Navigate to the local folder where the Studrive application is located.
+1. Navigate to the local folder where the application is located.
 2. `./gradlew build`
 3. `docker-compose up`